 For example, if your restaurant is serving gluten-free items and has someone with celiac disease working at the front desk who can answer questions from customers ordering online, then this will keep them happy when eating out on their own as well.

-Even though restaurant delivery is a growing trend and has been increasing in popularity year after year, it does come with some expenses you may not know about.
+Even though restaurant delivery service is a growing trend and has been increasing in popularity year after year, it does come with some expenses you may not know about.

-It's easy to get overwhelmed by this expense at first, but it can be done by just taking one step at a time--start by ordering only one freezer and cooler until you see how it works.
+Another hidden expense is the additional space needed for storage--you'll need to have coolers and freezers on site for storing all of the ingredients and perishable items that people order in advance with their order.
+It's easy to get overwhelmed by this expense at first, but it can be done by just taking one step at a time- for example, start by ordering only one freezer and cooler until you see how it works.